deathworlders/online/content/book/deathworlders/chapter-23-back-down-earth.md

 There were ten of them, biodrone bodies collected from around the geopolitical region collectively known as "Middle East".
 The concept of being in the middle of the direction of prograde was nonsense, but the biodrone was not granted the autonomy to ponder that absurdity.

 Many more biodrones had been assembled from all across this irrationally named region, but the ten in this boat were all, for lack of a term that more accurately and satisfactorily encompassed them, soldiers.
-Fighters, perhaps – men whose lives had left them proficient in the use of weaponry, though each for very different reasons.
+Fighters, perhaps---men whose lives had left them proficient in the use of weaponry, though each for very different reasons.
 One or two were soldiers indeed, the volunteer agents of a legitimate state's legal monopoly on controlled violence.
 Others had first raised a gun to protect themselves and their families, and never found an opportunity to put it back down.
 The rest had taken up arms for religious reasons that the drone's programming simply was not equipped to understand, even if it had been granted leave to try.

 The order came and the biodrone rushed to obey over the side of the boat, which took a good minute or two.
-Parameters flooded in as it did so – data about the layout of the target ship, how many men were on board, their armament and training, their exact locations, the location of the cargo they were protecting.
+Parameters flooded in as it did so---data about the layout of the target ship, how many men were on board, their armament and training, their exact locations, the location of the cargo they were protecting.

 The drones conferred, bypassing crude language to form a network which evaluated the unique skills each one had inherited from the human it had once been and liaised this information back to a central Controller, which ran a rapid-fire of thousands of different simulations based on their suggestions, keeping the most successful, permutating upon them, combining them, throwing raw processing power at them until it had arrived at the most effective approach which carried a maximal probability of satisfying all mission objectives.

 That approach hinged upon two simple truths.
-The first was that their vehicle was invisible to the radar of the ships trailing MV *Nasarpur* at a discreet distance, and produced almost no audible noise – certainly not any that would be heard over MV *Nasarpur*'s own engines.
+The first was that their vehicle was invisible to the radar of the ships trailing MV *Nasarpur* at a discreet distance, and produced almost no audible noise---certainly not any that would be heard over MV *Nasarpur*'s own engines.

 The second was that biodrones were expendable.